aradfarahani/PlanetaryGeophysics/README.md

 This project features an interactive 3D globe of Mars showing topography and seismic events (Marsquakes).
 The visualization is created using Plotly and can be embedded in HTML.

-### How to view the interactive globe

-Open the included `mars_globe.html` file in a modern web browser to explore the 3D Mars globe with seismic data.

-## Data Sources

-* Mars elevation data (MOLA)
-* Marsquake seismic events from NASA InSight mission
----

 ## License

 MIT License